 The Hodgson family certainly know a thing or two about diversification.
 Having worked the fields around Hall Farm since the 1920s, no fewer than four generations have seen the place develop, from horse ploughed fields in the early days right through to today’s tractor worked landscape.
 By 2008 they’d also opened their very own brewery, with cask ales crafted from their home-grown malting wheat, and now there’s yet another exciting development: The Little Otchan Shepherd Hut.

 Named after the farm’s most popular beer, the fully en-suite hut is located half a mile away from the brewery itself, tucked against a flank of mature trees and overlooking a pond.
-It is the only glamping hut on the site, offering complete privacy, with the built in double bed making it a perfect retreat for couples.
+It is the only glamping hut on the site, offering complete privacy, with the built in double bed and private hot tub making it a perfect retreat for couples.
 Outside there’s a firepit for that essential campfire, while, within, small touches include a vintage-style digital radio, a retro microwave and a wood-burning stove to keep you warm all year round.

 The countryside setting attracts more than just glampers, too.
 The shelter of the woodland behind and the water of the lily-dotted pond before you draws a wide variety of wildlife.
 Though elusive, roe deer can occasionally be spotted among the trees when you’re particularly quiet, while kestrels, woodpeckers and buzzards also frequent the woods.
 Dragonflies, damselflies and more flicker across the surface of the pond.
 It’s one of the great benefits of being such a small and undisturbed camping area – most of the animals hardly notice you’re there.